 HUD LAUNCHES GROUNDBREAKING RENTAL ASSISTANCE DEMONSTRATION

-In the near term, RAD is expected to preserve and enhance 458 Public Housing units of affordable housing in Pana, Grayslake and Elgin, Ill., and generate private capital to address the significant backlog in capital needs faced by public housing authorities in the U.S. This additional capital will also stimulate employment in the construction trades across the country.
-Nationally, RAD is expected to benefit more than 13,000 units of affordable housing and generate more than $650 million in private capital.
+In the near term, RAD is expected to preserve and enhance more than 13,000 units of affordable housing and generate more than $650 million in private capital to address the estimated $26 billion backlog in capital needs faced by public housing authorities in the U.S. This additional capital will also stimulate employment in the construction trades across the country.

 "This innovative and cost-effective approach greatly enhances our ability to confront the decline of our public housing and older assisted housing stock," said HUD Secretary Shaun Donovan.
 "With the initial implementation of RAD, the Obama Administration has begun to demonstrate that public-private partnership can help preserve our nation’s affordable housing and create jobs in the process."

-HUD awarded commitments to Housing Authority of Christian County, Housing Authority of Lake County and the Housing Authority of Elgin, Ill., allowing them to seek private financing to rehabilitate 458 units that are otherwise at risk of being lost from the affordable housing inventory.
-The commitments announced today are projected to preserve public and other HUD-assisted housing units for the next 20 years.
+HUD awarded 112 initial commitments to 68 public housing authorities (PHAs), allowing these local housing agencies to seek private financing to rehabilitate units that are otherwise at risk of being lost from the affordable housing inventory.
+In addition, HUD approved 11 requests from private owners of assisted housing projects to convert and extend rental assistance contracts for 1,100 units (see attached list of private developments).
+Combined, the commitments announced today are projected to preserve more than 13,000 public and other HUD-assisted housing units for the next 20 years.

 RAD allows public housing agencies and private owners of certain at-risk, federally assisted properties to convert their current assistance to long-term Section 8 contracts.
 Such contracts will allow owners to leverage millions of dollars in debt and equity to better address immediate capital needs and preserve these affordable housing units.
 In addition, participating agencies are freed from antiquated public housing rules and restrictions that hindered their ability to best preserve and manage their housing similar to other affordable housing owners and managers.